-An allergy is an immune disorder characterized by hypersensitivity to specific substances called allergens that result in an excessive inflammatory response.
-Most commonly, allergic reactions affect the skin and respiratory airways in horses and generally develop in response to exposure to molds, spores, insect bites, and certain proteins present in pasture grasses.
+An allergy is an immune condition characterized by hypersensitivity to specific protein molecules called allergens.
+Most commonly, allergic reactions affect the skin and respiratory airways in horses and generally develop in response to exposure to seasonal allergens like molds, spores, insect bites and certain proteins present in pasture grasses.

-Dietary management is another way to both prevent and also alleviate allergies from the inside out.
+Dietary management may provide support for seasonal allergies from the inside out.
 Fatty acids are constituents of every single cell membrane throughout the body of the horse.
-There are several types of fatty acids, but specifically omega-6 and omega-3 fatty acids are directly correlated to the allergic response.
-Metabolites of the omega-6 fatty acids induce strong inflammatory responses, which have been linked to many chronic disorders.
-In contrast, omega-3 fatty acids have the capability to produce inflammatory-resolving or anti-inflammatory effects that can protect against chronic diseases associated with inflammation, including allergies.
-Flaxseed and flax oil contain nutrients that are precursors to both docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
-DHA and EPA are long chain omega-3 fatty acids that control allergic responses by moderating both the immune and inflammatory state of the horse.
-Omega-3 fatty acids are also called “essential” fats due to the fact that the horse’s body cannot produce them internally, and so they must be consumed in the diet each day.
+There are several types of fatty acids but specifically omega-6 and omega-3 fatty acids are directly correlated to the seasonal allergic response.
+Metabolites of the omega-6 fatty acids induce strong inflammatory responses, which have been linked to many disorders.
+In the equine diet, cereal grains, like corn, oats and barley, grainbased feeds and corn oil contain high levels of omega-6 fats.
+In contrast, omega-3 fatty acid metabolites have the capability to promote a healthy inflammatory response to support seasonal allergies.
+Fresh grass contains excellent levels of omega-3 fatty acids.
+Flaxseed and flax oil provide plant-based omega-3 fatty acids and nutrients that are precursors to both docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
+DHA and EPA are long-chain omega-3 fatty acids that help promote normal healthy immune response to seasonal allergens.

 by Emily Smith, MS,

 Support Your Horse During the Hot Summer Months.
 Rising temperatures also mean an increase in risk for heat-related stress and health issues.Read More